AdamLassiter/solo-calc/CONTRIBUTING.md

 # Contributing
-This project exists as a submission for a dissertation for BSc Comp.Sci. w/ Maths.
+This project forms the submission for CM30082 Dissertation, MComp Comp.Sci. w/ Maths. for Adam Lassiter, University of Bath, UK, 2017-18.
 For this reason, contributing is prohibited.